epicollect/epi-collect/FAQ.md

   <br/>
   <br/>
   <ul>
     <li>We’ve designed our database such that there is no possible way to associate location data with your identity.
-If you’re an engineer, you can see our very simple database schema here.</li>
+If you’re an engineer, you can see our very simple database schema <a href="./epi_collect/api/db.py">here</a>.</li>
     <li>During data ingestion, we ask users to review every data point and delete those that they believe are personally identifiable.
 We also give hints about what data points may be personally identifiable.</li>
     <li>We do not make the dataset available to a researcher unless they pass certain verification requirements.</li>
   </ul>